ga-wdi-boston/rails-activerecord-one-to-many/README.md

 * Draw a relationship between a Album and a Song.
 DB tables and Rails models.

 #### Setup
 We have created an Album resource already in this app.
-Each Album has one attribute, name.
+Each Album has one attribute, _name_.

-An Album will have a name.

 Run bundle, create the app DB, migrate and seed.
 Then run the server and go to the root to see that we have a couple of albums.

-## Belongs To Relationship.
+## Belongs To Relationship

 Now we will create a Song that is associated with one Album.